-The soxhlet extraction method using chloroform and methanol recorded the best oil yield hence regarded as the best polar lipid extraction.
+The soxhlet extraction method using chloroform and ethanol recorded the best oil yield hence regarded as the best polar lipid extraction.
 Direct smoking method using gas powered kiln is considered as a good old traditional and economic technique for extraction of oil for consumption.
-Result has shown that the three extraction methods produced oil samples with high unsaturation and rich in omega-3 (ω -3) and omega-6 (ω -6) polyunsaturated fatty acids beneficial to human health.
+The three extraction procedures yielded oil samples with high unsaturation and high levels of omega-3 (-3) and omega-6 (-6) polyunsaturated fatty acids, both of which are beneficial to human health.